simshadows/bundled-react-web-app-boilerplate/README.md

 - **React** (as the web UI library)
 - **TypeScript** (as the preferred scripting language due to its type safety and ecosystem maturity)
 - **Jest** (for automated testing)
+- **GitHub Actions deployment workflow for GitHub Pages**
 - No CSS preprocessor.

+## What should I do first?

+If you don't want to deploy to GitHub pages, delete the `.github` folder to disable the GitHub Actions workflow.

 ## How do I run this?